shamitha29/Virtual-Trial-Room/README.md

 # Requirements
 ## Functional Requirements
--Create a web application using flask.
+- Create a web application using flask.
 - User can select the product and add to cart.
 - System will build the options for trying clothes.
 - If user selects try the system will open the camera and collect the details of the person.